comp204p-team35/website-old/README.md

 Editing Pages
 -------------
 To edit a page, open the `.md` file corresponding to that page.
 So to edit the testing page open `testing.md`.

 Notice that all `.md` files start with some [YAML](https://en.wikipedia.org/wiki/YAML) code surrounded by three dashes.
 This gives Jekyll some information on how to render the page.

+After the YAML section, we can write the content we want to appear on the page.
-Files are written using the [markdown](https://guides.github.com/features/mastering-markdown/) syntax and the [Liquid Templating Language](https://jekyllrb.com/docs/templates/).
+This is written using the [markdown](https://guides.github.com/features/mastering-markdown/) syntax and the [Liquid Templating Language](https://jekyllrb.com/docs/templates/).

-Changes should be automatically detected whilst the Jekyll server is running, but if for some reason this doesn't work then try running
+Changes you make should be automatically detected whilst the Jekyll server is running.
+If, however, this doesn't work then try running
 ```
 $ jekyll build
 ```